PhilChodrow/mban_orientation/data_science_part_2/README.md

  - https://cran.cnr.berkeley.edu/ (R)
  - https://www.rstudio.com/products/rstudio/download/ (RStudio)

-2. The preassignment for this session is to run the script **preassignment.R**.
-Please open the file, install the R packages there which are not already installed on your computer, and double-check that you obtain the same output as in *bag-of-words.png*.
+2. The preassignment for this session is to run the script [preassignment.R](https://github.com/PhilChodrow/mban_orientation/blob/master/data_science_part_2/preassignment.R).
+Please open the file, install the R packages there which are not already installed on your computer, and double-check that you obtain the same output as in [bag-of-words.png](https://github.com/PhilChodrow/mban_orientation/blob/master/data_science_part_2/bag-of-words.png).

 If you have any questions loading the required software, feel free to contact Colin (cpawlows@mit.edu).